JamesGorton/Integrated-Design-Project/README.md

 # Integrated-Design-Project

-*This is a project for 2nd-year engineers in University of Cambridge.*
+*This is a project for 2nd-year engineers in the University of Cambridge.*

 Scenario:
 Many robot applications require the ability of a robot to carry out a task to a high degree of precision.
 In this task